-Audio format are human-voice recordings and computer synthesized Text-to-Speech (TTS).
-However, for the purpose of acquiring Audio Accessible Educational Materials – (AEM), we will be providing information about human-voice recorded content only.
+Audio format are educational materials converted into human-voice recordings or computer-synthesized Text-to-Speech (TTS) content.
+For the purpose of acquiring Audio Accessible Educational Materials – (AEM), we provide this information about acquiring human-voice recorded content only.
 If the student can use TTS, please see the acquisition information about Digit Text as this content can be converted with text-to-speech software.

 The following are sources for acquiring human-voice recorded Audio AEM: